Founder & President of the Board

 Caroline has been the Visual Communications Program Coordinator at Northwestern Michigan College in Traverse City Michigan for the last twelve years and is the lead Faculty.
 Her background is in Graphic Design and Art Direction, with a BFA from The College for Creative Studies (CCS) in Detroit and an MA in Graphic Design from the Savanna College of Art and Design (SCAD) graduate program.
 She was accepted into the MFA program at Royal College of Art in London for Graphic Design, and also explored film and new media with graduate work at the Maine International Film and Television Workshops in Rockport, Maine.
 Caroline is currently completing her MFA from SCAD in Visual Experience Design.

-Joe Carter – Juniors Program and Coverage for Masters Practices or Learn-2-Row
+Joe Carter – Juniors Program and Coverage for Masters Practices and Learn-2-Row

 U.S. Rowing Level 2 certified coach.
 My profession – video/film introduced me to both the sport of rowing and Fountain Point.
 Currently coaching Learn to Row events, one-on-one sculling lessons, middle school and Juniors sessions, Masters and adaptive- with emphasis on the visually impaired.
 A day I am not learning is a day I am not living.
 I row and cox when I am not coaching a session.
 See you on the water!